HIPS/autograd/docs/tutorial.md

 ## What can autograd differentiate?

-Autograd can differentiate through `if` statements, `for` and `while` loops, recursive function calls, and closures.
 The main constraint is that any function that operates on a node is marked as `primitive`, and has its gradient implemented.
 This is taken care of for most functions in the Numpy library, and it's easy to write your own gradients.

-The input can be a vector, tuple, a tuple of vectors, a tuple of tuples, etc.
+The input can be a scalar, complex number, vector, tuple, a tuple of vectors, a tuple of tuples, etc.

+When using the `grad` function, the output must be a scalar, but the functions `elementwise_grad` and `jacobian` allow gradients of vectors.

 ## Supported and unsupported parts of numpy/scipy